Yisus7u7/proot-launcher/README.md

 # proot-launcher-tk
-A graphical interface built on tkinter to emulate apps in a proot container from termux x11
+A graphical interface made in PySimpleGUI to emulate apps in a proot container from termux x11

+This application is currently in strong development.